LISTEN TO THIS ARTICLE:

 We do know that individuals with known mental health conditions that were there before the start of their infertility journey are at greater risk for mental health deterioration during fertility treatment.

 In general, women are at greater risk of experiencing mood disorders than men.
 They are also most likely to experience mood disorders during their childbearing years than they are at any other time in their lives.
 In one study, just under half of all women receiving fertility treatment (40%) met criteria for a psychiatric diagnosis; with generalized anxiety disorder most prevalent, followed by major depressive disorder, and then dysthymia.
-Furthermore, an increased risk of suicidal thoughts has been reported in women who suffer from infertility.
+Furthermore, women who suffer from infertility have an increased risk of suicidal thoughts.

 The medications women take as part of fertility treatments can make them more vulnerable to psychological distress.
-Many of the hormonal medications used to induce ovulation, for in vitro fertilization (IVF) cycles, and other treatments, can cause mood swings, depression, and increased anxiety.
+Many of the hormonal medications for in vitro fertilization (IVF) cycles can cause mood swings, depression, and increased anxiety.
 Women taking Clomid (synthetic estrogen clomiphene citrate) may have irritability, anxiety, sleep disruptions, and mood swings.
 Other medications used in fertility treatment can cause depression, mania, irritability, and thinking problems.
 Swings in estrogen and progesterone during treatment can impact serotonin levels and women who have already demonstrated a hormonal sensitivity may be at particular risk.
 This includes women with premenstrual dysphoric disorder (PMDD), prior postpartum depression, or increase cycling in bipolar disorders related to menstrual cycles.